Environmental Bill of Rights

 The Environmental Bill of Rights, 1993 (Charte des droits environnementaux de 1993, EBR) is a provincial law in Ontario, Canada passed in 1993 to provide a bill of rights to Ontario residents for environmental matters.
 Significantly, it gives Ontario residents the right to participate in environmental decision-making.
 From 1993 to 2019 the provincial government's compliance with the EBR was monitored by the Environmental Commissioner of Ontario, a non-partisan officer of the Legislative Assembly of Ontario.
 Since the dissolution of the ECO's office in 2019, responsibility for overseeing the EBR has been the responsibility of the Auditor General of Ontario.

 Rights and responsibilities

-The EBR gives citizens the right, under specific circumstances:
+The Environmental Bill of Rights (EBR) gives citizens the right, under specific circumstances: